rust-lang/book/second-edition/nostarch/chapter15.md

 multiple owners, and the count ensures that the value remains valid as long as any of the owners still exist.

-Via immutable references, `Rc<T>` allows us to share data between multiple parts of our program for reading only.
-If `Rc<T>` allowed us to have multiple mutable references too, we might violate one of the borrowing rules discussed in Chapter 4: multiple mutable borrows to the same place can cause data races and inconsistencies.
+Via immutable references, `Rc<T>` allows you to share data between multiple parts of your program for reading only.
+If `Rc<T>` allowed you to have multiple mutable references too, you might violate one of the borrowing rules discussed in Chapter 4: multiple mutable borrows to the same place can cause data races and inconsistencies.
 But being able to mutate data is very useful!
-In the next section, we’ll discuss the interior mutability pattern and the `RefCell<T>` type that we can use in conjunction with an `Rc<T>` to work with this immutability restriction.
+In the next section, we’ll discuss the interior mutability pattern and the `RefCell<T>` type that you can use in conjunction with an `Rc<T>` to work with this immutability restriction.

 ## `RefCell<T>` and the Interior Mutability Pattern

-*Interior mutability* is a design pattern in Rust that allows you to mutate data even when there are immutable references to that data: normally, this action is disallowed by the borrowing rules.
-To do so, the pattern uses `unsafe` code inside a data structure to bend Rust’s usual rules that govern mutation and borrowing.
+*Interior mutability* is a design pattern in Rust that allows you to mutate data even when there are immutable references to that data; normally, this action is disallowed by the borrowing rules.
+To mutate data, the pattern uses `unsafe` code inside a data structure to bend Rust’s usual rules that govern mutation and borrowing.
 We haven’t yet covered unsafe code; we will in Chapter
 19. We can use types that use the interior mutability pattern when we can